sony-mathew/sony-mathew.github.io/site/projects/compare-yml.md

 The usage of this gem is pretty simple.
 You don't need to have this in your gemfile to use this.
 An executable is already included.

-So after doing `gem install compare-yml`, you can directly type in
+So after doing installing the gem, you can directly type in

 ```
 compare_yml source_file target_file